 Probate is a legal document that gives you the power to share the deceased’s estate.
 If you’re unable to deal with it or are struggling with the financial side of owning another property we can offer you a quick sale.

-- No costs for you – a totally free service
+- No costs for you – a totally free service with a guaranteed offer

 - We can purchase in under a week if required